-SalesIntel helps you with the additional information on your prospects that includes technographic and firmographic data.
+SalesIntel helps you with additional information on your prospects including technographic and firmographic data.
 This helps you tailor your sales pitch to keep the conversation engaging and meaningful.
 Additionally, SalesIntel also helps you to identify the accounts that are actively looking for similar products or services like yours using buying intent data.

 4. Prepare for Common Objections

 Like it or not, hearing no is a natural aspect of cold calling, so you have to learn how to handle the objections that arise in your conversations.
 Here are the three most common objections you will encounter when doing cold calls.
 Prepare your answers, and practice them in advance.